Boost Speed, Strength & Endurance By Running Stairs

 #5: Can Improve Health Factors

 There is evidence to suggest5Honda, H., Igaki, M., Hatanaka, Y., Komatsu, M., Tanaka, S., Miki, T., Suzuki, T., Takaishi, T., & Hayashi, T. (2016).
 Stair climbing/descending exercise for a short time decreases blood glucose levels after a meal in participants with type 2 diabetes.
-BMJ Open Diabetes Research & Care4(1), e000232. https://doi.org/10.1136/bmjdrc-2016-000232 that walking up and down stairs for 3 minutes after a meal can lower blood sugar levels.
+BMJ Open Diabetes Research & Care4(1), e000232. https://doi.org/10.1136/bmjdrc-2016-000232 that walking up and down stairs for three minutes after a meal can lower blood sugar levels.

-Studies also have demonstrated that stair climbing can reduce the risk of all-cause mortality.
+Studies have also demonstrated that stair climbing can reduce the risk of all-cause mortality.

 For example, a prospective health study6Rey-Lopez, J. P., Stamatakis, E., Mackey, M., Sesso, H. D., & Lee, I-Min.
 (2019).
 Associations of self-reported stair climbing with all-cause and cardiovascular mortality: The Harvard Alumni Health Study.
-Preventive Medicine Reports15, 100938. https://doi.org/10.1016/j.pmedr.2019.100938 of nearly 9,000 older men found that the number of stairs climbed on a routine basis was inversely associated with all-cause mortality, and better for overall health and reducing disease risk than regular walking on flat ground.
+Preventive Medicine Reports15, 100938. https://doi.org/10.1016/j.pmedr.2019.100938 of nearly 9,000 older men found that the number of stairs climbed on a routine basis was inversely associated with all-cause mortality and better for overall health and reducing disease risk than regular walking on flat ground.

 As a form of aerobic physical activity, running stairs can reduce your risk of lifestyle diseases, decrease blood pressure, reduce stress, improve heart health, and improve cholesterol levels.